 Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as an Electrician, if required by work assignment.

-Possession of a valid Electrical Contractor’s license issued by the Philadelphia Department of Licenses and Inspections at the time of appointment, if required by job assignment.
+Possession of a valid Electrical Contractor’s license issued by the Philadelphia Department of Licenses and Inspections at the time of application and during tenure of employment, if required by job assignment.